dokempf/credit-all/CodeOfConduct.md

 ## Credit-all Code of Conduct

 * Be respectful to others (thier points and communication sytles).
-* Do not engage in homophobic, racist, transphobic, ageist, ableist, sexist, or otherwise exclusionary behavior.
 * Use welcoming and inclusive language.
-* Do not address others in an angry, intimidating, or demeaning manner.
 * Be considerate of the ways the words you choose may impact others.
-* Respect the privacy and safety of others.
-* Do not take photographs or screenshots of others without their permission.
+* Respect the privacy and safety of others (do not take photographs or screenshots of others without their permission.)
+* Don't be a bystander.
+* Support one another to maximise participation.

+* Any issues relating to attendee harassement to be raised in line with CW21 Guidelines : https://software.ac.uk/cw21/participation-guidelines/harassment-reporting-procedure